-So whether you’re strolling along its paved pathways or floating gently on top of its calm waters, you’re a witness to genuine history when you visit this unique site.
-In the summer, you can explore the famous canal on your own by walking and running, or you can opt to take a Voyageur Canoe Tour.
-Leaving from the Ottawa Locks, this Parks Canada tour invites you to paddle along the scenic waterway with nine other guests.
-The tour is available until Aug.
-31, 2015.
-And if exploring the canal on your own is more your style, you can also visit RentABike.
+So whether you’re strolling or cycling along its paved pathways or floating gently on top of its calm waters, you’re a witness to genuine history when you visit this unique site.
+In the summer, you can sit back and relax on a cruise with Rideau Canal Cruises.
+For a more active experience, rent a canoe, paddleboat, kayak or standup paddle board from the Marina at Dows Lake Pavilion, or if you prefer cycling, visit RentABike.
 Located right in downtown Ottawa, just across from the Fairmont Château Laurier, RentABike offers bike rentals by the hour and by the day.
 Visitors can choose a ride from a selection of 200 new bikes that come complete with a helmet and a bike lock.
 Pedal around and explore the canal to your heart’s content without having to worry about having to keep an eye on your bike.
 And in the colder months, from late December to late February, the canal is not to be missed!

 Once the Rideau Canal freezes over, it becomes the Rideau Canal Skateway –the world’s largest skating rink as designated by Guinness World Records.
 Stretching 7.8 kilometres (4.8 miles), the Skateway attracts visitors as well as residents of all ages.
 Glide easily along on a pair of skates and enjoy great views of downtown Ottawa!
 And if you can’t skate, sleigh rentals are available.
 Also, while you’re on the canal, don’t forget to try a BeaverTails pastry.
 This delicious, doughy, beaver tail-shaped pastry was born in Ottawa in 1978.
 It is available in Ottawa’s ByWard Market neighbourhood year-round, but there is nothing more Canadian than enjoying one on skates on the frozen canal in the winter!
 Another great time to visit this World Heritage Site is in early May, when the capital is decorated with thousands upon thousands of tulips in bloom.